aaron-grau/curic/javascript/projects/ajax_twitter/README.md

 But unlike Webpack, Rails doesn't intelligently manage dependencies, so you still have to be extra careful about the load order.

 It's currently only requiring jQuery.
-Make it require `bundle.js` as well.
-Now we shouldn't have to worry about it again because Webpack's got our back.
+Make it requires `bundle.js` as well.
+Now we shouldn't have to worry about it again because Webpack has our back.

 ## Phase I: `FollowToggle`